-Year 8 is well represented on the various sub-committees of the council which is chaired by Prefects.
-The sub-committees include: Facilities, Food, Charities, Equality and Wellbeing, IT and Green.
+Year 9 is well represented on the various sub-committees of the council which is chaired by Prefects.
+The sub-committees are: Facilities, Food, Charities, Equality and Wellbeing, IT and Green.
 A full School Council meets half-termly.

-Year 8 Parents' Evening
+Year 9 Parents' Evening

-The Year 8 Parents' Evening will be held on Wednesday 24 January 2024, 4.30-7.00pm.
-Appointments with subject staff are made via an online booking system.
-There are also other events throughout the year for parents to meet with staff and members of the pastoral team.
+The Year 9 Parents' Evening will be held on Thursday 11 January 2024, 4.30-7.00pm.
+Appointments with subject staff are made by your daughter who will then give you a timetable (she can use the appointments table provided in her planner).
+There are also other events throughout the year for parents to meet with staff and other parents - see the school calendar for further details